 19. Academic standing and probation

-For a full explanation of academic standing, see the Policies and Procedures section of the Graduate Division web site (Guide to Graduate Policy, section Course Work, Grading, Probation, and Dismissal; or more fully in Appendix A of the same Guide).
+For a full explanation of academic standing, see the Policies and Procedures section of the Graduate Division web site (Guide to Graduate Policy, section Course Work, Grading, Probation, and Dismissal).

 In brief, a student is either in good standing or on some form of probation or subject to dismissal.
-Lapsing of candidacy and termination of candidacy are forms of probation.
-A student is subject to dismissal only if he or she has been given adequate written warning and a reasonable opportunity to correct any deficiencies.
+Lapsing of candidacy is a form of probation for students who have advanced to candidacy.
+Barring exceptional circumstances, a student is subject to dismissal only if he or she has been given adequate written warning and a reasonable opportunity to correct any deficiencies.
 The written warning must include (a) the nature of the problem or deficiency; (b) steps that should be taken to correct the deficiency; (c) a reasonable period of time in which the student is expected to correct the problem or show improvement acceptable to program faculty; and (d) the approximate date at which the student’s record will next be reviewed.